ibayer/fastFM/README.rst

 arXiv http://arxiv.org/abs/1505.00641

 This repository contains the python interface.
-Please have a look at https://github.com/ibayer/fastFM-core if you are interessed in the command line interface or the solver source code (implemented in C).
+Please have a look at https://github.com/ibayer/fastFM-core if you are interested in the command line interface or the solver source code (implemented in C).

 GIT CLONE INSTRUCTION
 =====================